 Skip to content

-Alwin is a former member of the Department of the Health Human Research Ethics Committee (HREC), the Royal District Nursing Service (RDNS) Ethics Committee and the National Health and Medical Research Council (NHMRC) HoMER Aboriginal Sub-Committee.
-He was also a Ministerial appointment to the South Australian Health & Medical Advisory Council.
+Alwin is a former member of the Department of the Health Human Research Ethics Committee (HREC), the Royal District Nursing Service (RDNS) Ethics Committee and the National Health and Medical Research Council (NHMRC) Harmonisation of Multi-centre Ethical Review (HoMER) Aboriginal Sub-Committee.
+He was also a Ministerial appointment to the South Australian Health and Medical Advisory Council.